 McKinsey found that 15% of modern shoppers have signed up for one or more recurring subscriptions.

 Think of businesses like Blue Apron, Ritual, and NatureBox.
 You pay monthly for a recurring shipment sent straight to your door.

 And that shipment all depends on preferences you indicate before signing up.

 Here’s a great graphic from the McKinsey study showing why consumers continue with subscriptions:

 Personalization is the most important factor here.
 And the DTC subscription model has that in spades.
-If you’re looking for a tried-and-true way to curate and scale meaningful experiences, check out subscription boxes or a kitting process.
+If you’re looking for a tried-and-true way to curate and scale meaningful experiences, check out subscription boxes (see what is a subscription box) or a kitting process.